Kicks for Equality

 Nneka Ogwumike – Family First Community Center

-Founded by former Seattle Seahawks football player Doug Baldwin Jr, the Family First Community Center is dedicated to empowering individuals and strengthening our community bonds.
-Inspired by Doug’s passion for serving others, our center offers a wide range of programs and resources to foster personal growth, promote wellness, and cultivate meaningful connections.
-Join us as we create a thriving, inclusive community where everyone feels valued and supported.
+Family First Community Center is dedicated to empowering individuals and strengthening our community bonds.
+Our center offers a wide range of programs and resources to foster personal growth, promote wellness, and cultivate meaningful connections.

 Lexie Brown & Ezi Magbegor – Project Girl Mentoring Program